What is Chiropractic?

 Because only 10% of your nervous system perceives pain, the other 90% is what makes your body function.
 So it is possible to have nerve interference and not have the symptom of pain, by the time pain is a symptom many spinal problems are advanced.

 Seeing your chiropractor reduces the nerves dysfunction through returning the spine to normal function before the pain symptom arrives.
-Chiropractors refer to this spinal dysfunction as a ‘subluxation’.
+Chiropractors refer to this as spinal dysfunction

-Falls, jarring, accidents and trauma are the obvious causes of spinal dysfunction but the causes are not limited to this, often repetitive actions, postural problems, occupational hazards, lifting, lack of rest, lack of exercise and stress are causes of dysfunction and subluxation.
+Falls, jarring, accidents and trauma are the obvious causes of spinal dysfunction but the causes are not limited to this, often repetitive actions, postural problems, occupational hazards, lifting, lack of rest, lack of exercise and stress are causes of dysfunction.

-Chiropractors assess and locate the areas of dysfunction within your spine, the areas of subluxation, this is done through knowledge of the spine and its anatomy, knowledge of muscles and their interactions with your spine and knowledge of how the nervous system effects your body.
+Chiropractors assess and locate the areas of dysfunction within your spine, this is done through knowledge of the spine and its anatomy, knowledge of muscles and their interactions with your spine and knowledge of how the nervous system effects your body.
 Once the area of dysfunction has been located through this analysis your chiropractor will ‘adjust’.

 An adjustment can include pressure from the chiropractors hand at a specific location in a specific direction and force, or it may involve the use of a specially designed table that allows the chiropractor to modify the direction, force and speed of the adjustment.
 Other techniques may also be employed and these will be explained and demonstrated at the time of the treatment should they be required.